REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 Principle 9: Risk Management and Internal Controls

-The Manager maintains adequate and effective systems of risk management and internal controls (including financial, operational, compliance and information technology (IT) controls) to safeguard Unitholders’ interests and the Ascendas Reit Group’s assets.
+The Manager maintains an adequate and effective system of risk management and internal controls (including financial, operational, compliance and information technology (IT) controls) to safeguard Unitholders’ interests and the Ascendas Reit Group’s assets.

-The Board has overall responsibility for the governance of risk and oversees the Manager in the design, implementation and internal control systems.
-The ARC assists the Board in carrying out the Board’s responsibility of overseeing the risk management framework and policies for the Ascendas Reit Group and ensuring that Management maintains a sound system of risk management and internal controls.
+The Board has overall responsibility for the governance of risk, including determining the risk strategy, risk appetite and risk limits, as well as the risk policies.
+The Board has established the ARC to assist it in carrying out the Board’s responsibility of overseeing the Ascendas Reit’s risk management framework and policies for the Ascendas Reit Group and ensuring that the Manager maintains a sound system of risk management and internal controls.

-Under its terms of reference, the scope of the ARC’s duties and responsibilities is as follows:
+Under its terms of reference, the ARC’s scope of duties and responsibilities with regard to risk management and internal controls systems is as follows:

-- assessing the adequacy and effectiveness of the risk management and internal controls system established by the Manager to manage risks;
+(c) oversee the design, implementation and monitoring of the risk management and internal controls systems;

-The adequacy and effectiveness of the systems of risk management and internal controls are reviewed regularly by Management, the ARC and the Board, taking into account the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council and the Listing Manual.
-Any changes to the ERM Framework, risk policies, risk parameters and risk profiles were discussed with the ARC during the quarterly and additional scheduled meetings.
+The adequacy and effectiveness of the systems of risk management and internal controls are reviewed at least annually by the Manager, the ARC and the Board, taking into account the Listing Manual and the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council.

 The internal and external auditors conduct reviews of the adequacy and effectiveness of the material internal controls (including financial, operational, compliance and IT controls) and risk management systems.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the ARC.
 The ARC also reviews the adequacy and effectiveness of the measures taken by the Manager on the recommendations made by the internal and external auditors in this respect.

-In addition, in FY2019, the Board received quarterly certification by Management on the integrity of financial reporting and the Board provided a negative assurance confirmation to Unitholders as required by the Listing Manual.
+In addition, for FY2021, the Board received quarterly certification by the Manager on the integrity of financial reporting and the Board provided a negative assurance confirmation to Unitholders as required by the Listing Manual.